mabasic/mariobasic-n7/README.md

 ## TODO

 - [ ] Write tests for stuff.
-- [ ] Implement try/catch logic when sending emails and using database?

 The code in `src/helpers.phel` should be somewhere else.
 Maybe in Phel (extract-data-from-request) or converted to a public function in mabasic/phel-json library (encode-value).